hydroper-jet/lang/spec/1.0/source/src/functions/instance-methods.md

 ### Overriding signature

 It is a verify error if the overriding signature is not compatible with the base class's method signature.
-  * The overriding signature is compatible with the super signature if either:
+  * The overriding signature is compatible with the base type's signature if either:
-    * it is equals the super signature, or
+    * it is equals the base type's signature, or
-    * it introduces optional parameters and/or a rest parameter to the super signature and either the result type is equals to that of the super signature or the result type is a subtype of that of the super signature.
+    * it introduces optional parameters and/or a rest parameter to the base type's signature and either the result type is equals to that of the base type's signature or the result type is a subtype of that of the base type's signature.

 ```
 class C1 {